wingo/whippet/README.md

 ## Design

-Whippet is a mark-region collector, like [Immix](http://users.cecs.anu.edu.au/~steveb/pubs/papers/immix-pldi-2008.pdf).
+Whippet is mainly a mark-region collector, like [Immix](http://users.cecs.anu.edu.au/~steveb/pubs/papers/immix-pldi-2008.pdf).
 See also the lovely detailed [Rust implementation](http://users.cecs.anu.edu.au/~steveb/pubs/papers/rust-ismm-2016.pdf).

-To a first approximation, Whippet is a whole-heap Immix collector.
+To a first approximation, Whippet is a whole-heap Immix collector with a large object space on the side.
 See the Immix paper for full details, but basically Immix divides the heap into 32kB blocks, and then divides those blocks into 128B lines.
-An Immix allocation never spans blocks; allocations larger than 8kB go into a separate large object space.
+An Immix allocation never spans blocks;
+allocations larger than 8kB go into a separate large object space.
 Mutators request blocks from the global store and allocate into those blocks using bump-pointer allocation.
 When all blocks are consumed, Immix stops the world and traces the object graph, marking objects but also the lines that objects are on.
 After marking, blocks contain some lines with live objects and others that are completely free.
 Spans of free lines are called holes.
 When a mutator gets a recycled block from the global block store, it allocates into those holes.
 Also, sometimes Immix can choose to evacuate rather than mark.
 Bump-pointer-into-holes allocation is quite compatible with conservative roots, so it's an interesting option for Guile, which has a lot of legacy C API users.

 The essential difference of Whippet from Immix stems from a simple
 observation: Immix needs a side table of line mark bytes and also a mark